shoresy13/shores-electronics/README.md

-# shores-electronics
+# Shores Electronics
-Website for my PC build and repair business
+Full-stack MERN application for a PC build and repair business.